pollination/pollination-docs/apps/deploy-app.md

 pollination-apps new
 ```

 This will ask for the project name.
 The project name here will become the name of your app.
 Also, make sure to not have any blank spaces in your project name.
-In our case, we will choose the project name to be "epw-wind".
+In our case, we will choose the project name to be **epw-wind**.

 ```
 project_name [Python Boilerplate]: epw-wind